 Here’s a quick list of spending categories for which you could potentially limit your spending:

 - Ride sharing (Uber/Lyft)

 - Unused subscriptions

 - Shopping/Amazon purchases

 Not having anything set aside for emergencies and irregular expenses means you’re leaving yourself vulnerable to racking up more debt.
-Examples of irregular expenses include your lump sum car insurance payments, sudden medical expenses, or getting your car fixed.
+Examples of irregular expenses include lump sum car insurance payments, sudden medical expenses, or any other family emergency.

 2 ways to quickly pad your savings